My new Book, Pie Fidelity, is published on 4th April. Here’s the blurb:

 This contrast is echoed by the refreshments offered in each kind of station.
 Until recently, inside old Victorian stations such as London’s King’s Cross, homely little cafés would lurk.
 These independent businesses were run by shiny-faced men and women in their fifties, blasting steaming tea from huge urns into chunky white mugs.
 This tea was tannic and dark, as a friend of mine once remarked, ‘the colour of He-Man’s skin’.
 They served bacon rolls made with thick juicy rashers.
 And a roll and a cup of tea would cost £2.50.

 In any of these franchises, or on the trains themselves, or even in the supposedly more upmarket coffee shop chains these places emulate, a closer inspection of the contents of whatever they pass off as a bacon sandwich provides further confirmation of the inevitable demise of our way of life.
-I can’t have my bacon sandwich, baguette, ciabatta or whatever-else-they’ve-decided-to-serve-it-on-except-a-simple-fucking-roll without sauce, so this means I have no choice but to open the thing.
-This is not to be recommended.
+I can’t have my bacon sandwich, baguette, ciabatta or whatever-else-they’ve-decided-to-serve-it-on-except-a-simple-fucking-roll without sauce, so this means I have no choice but to open the thing to apply my sachet of HP.
+(Despite the sachet’s design, I sometimes even succeed in getting more onto the roll than on my hands, sleeve and chin.)
+Opening the roll to apply the sauce makes it more edible, but at the same time removes any desire to eat.
 Inside, you find a few gossamer-thin strips of streaky bacon the colour of old blood, covering a quarter to a third of the surface area of the bread.
-In my time, I’ve bought some pretty cheap and nasty bacon from some fairly down-at-heel supermarkets, and it’s never been as nasty as this stuff, so I’ve no idea where they get it from.
+In my time, I’ve bought some pretty cheap and nasty bacon from some fairly down-at-heel supermarkets and corner shops, and it’s never looked as mean and ugly as this.
+I’ve no idea where they get it from.

 We’re going backwards.